 Your doctor may recommend you take calcium with a glass of orange juice -- some forms of calcium are better absorbed in an acidic environment.
 You can also add acid to your diet by squeezing lemon juice over leafy greens.

 Herbs are generally available as standardized dried extracts (pills, capsules, or tablets), teas, or tinctures/liquid extracts (alcohol extraction, unless otherwise noted).
 Mix liquid extracts with favorite beverage.
-Dose for teas is 1 - 2 heaping teaspoonfuls/cup water steeped for 10 - 15 minutes (roots need longer).
+Dose for teas is 1 to 2 heaping teaspoonfuls/cup water steeped for 10 to 15 minutes (roots need longer).

 The following herbs are sometimes used to counter the bone loss that can occur from hyperparathyroidism, though scientific studies are lacking.
 Talk to your health care provider before taking any herbs if you have hyperparathyroidism.

-- Chaste tree (Vitex agnus castus) standardized extract, 20 - 40 mg daily before breakfast, for support of the parathyroid gland.
+- Chaste tree (Vitex agnus castus) standardized extract, 20 to 40 mg daily before breakfast, for support of the parathyroid gland.
 Chaste tree extract has many possible drug interactions and can have hormone-like effects in the body.
-People with a history of hormone-related conditions should be particularly cautious.
+People with a history of hormone-related conditions, or those who take hormone medications, should be particularly cautious.
 Speak with your physician.

-- Dandelion (Taraxacum officinale) leaf tincture, 5 - 10 mL 2 - 3 times a day, for its high mineral content.
+- Dandelion (Taraxacum officinale) leaf tincture, 5 to 10 mL, 2 to 3 times a day, for its high mineral content.
 You can also prepare teas from the leaf.
 Certain drugs can interact with Dandelion, including lithium and some antibiotics.
 Speak with your physician.
 People with Ragweed allergies may also have an allergic reaction to Dandelion.

 If you have surgery, your doctor will check your blood calcium levels for several months to be sure that the levels remain stable.
 If you do not have surgery, your calcium levels will need to be checked over a longer period of time, and your checkups will include a careful assessment of your bones and kidneys.